ShehbazAnsari/alphanumericid/README.md

 # What is this?

-Get unique alphanumericid every time for your projects
+Generate unique alphanumericid for your projects.

 # Installation